Visit some of Europe’s finest cities from Barcelona to Berlin

 - Antwerp Day trip by Train - EUR16

-Cross another border, as you travel into the capital of the Netherlands, Amsterdam (approximately three hours by bus with free WiFi).
+Cross another border, as you travel into the capital of the Netherlands, Amsterdam (approximately three hours by bus).
 Best way to get your head around this city, is to do as locals do – cycle.
 Consider a half day tour of the city on two wheels.
 This will provide you with a good understanding of the layout of the city for the next couple of days.
 Amsterdam, a network of canals, bridges and parks is also spoilt for choice when it comes to museums.
 One of its best is the Rijksmuseum, whose most famous work is Rembrandt's 'The Night Watch'.
 Visit the Van Gogh Museum, which comprises nearly every painting, sketch, print, etching, and piece of correspondence that Vincent van Gogh ever produced, including 'Sunflowers'.
 After seeing the painted variety, wander through the real thing at the Bloemenmarkt (Flower Market).

 - Urban Adventures - The Original Amsterdam Beer Tour - EUR52